MJWunderlich/log4web/README.md

 ##### Log4JS2 is a logging library for JavaScript inspired by the excellent Log4J library.

-__Loggers__

-Loggers are collections of Adapters, registered using a domain name (string) that uses dot-notation so that hierarchies can be formed.
-As many loggers as necessary can be setup, each with it's own set of adapters and properties.
-In the application, simply request a logger by domain name, and a direct match OR a direct ancestor of that domain will be utilized.

 __Adapters__

-Adapters do the actual logging, and as many Adapters as necessary can be added to each logger.
+Adapters (`Log4JSAdapter`) do the actual logging, and as many Adapters as necessary can be added to each Logger.
 There are adapters to output logs to the console, the DOM, AJAX, and others are being implemented.
 In fact, you can write your own custom Adapters and plug them in!

+__Loggers__

+Loggers (`Log4JSLogger`) contain a collection of Adapters.
+They are registered using a domain name (string) that uses dot-notation so that hierarchies can be formed.
+As many loggers as necessary can be setup, each with it's own set of adapters and properties.
+In the application, simply request a logger by domain name, and (if registered) a Logger will be found that is a direct match OR a direct ancestor of that domain name.

+__Logger Domains__

+Loggers are registered using domain names, which are just strings that use simple dot-notation to express hierarches. _For example,_ if a Logger is registered using domain `example`, then searching by `example.foo.bar` and `example.fizz.buzz` will both yield the Logger `example`.

+If in the future another Logger is registered using domain `example.foo`, then searching for `example.foo.bar` will yield the Logger `example.foo`.

+This allows applications to organize Loggers in a hierarchical and clear manner.

+__Logger Instances__

+Instances (`Log4JSInstance`) are the main logging interface used by your application.
+Instances are created using a domain name and they will output logs to the Logger identified by that domain.
+Simple, clean, efficient.
+A typical example:

+ `var instance = new Log4JSInstance("example.foo.bar");`
+ `instance.log("Hello world!");`

+ Create as many instances as necessary, attached to as many Loggers.

 __Layouts__ _(coming soon)_